glotzerlab/signac-docs/development/development-plan-revision-1.md

 1. Update implementation and tests with revised design specifications.
 1. Implement compatibility layers necessary to obtain full backwards compatibility.

-    Full compatibility may not be possible to achieve in some cases.
-The core maintainers will decide which tests can be changed or removed.
+    *Full compatibility may not be possible to achieve in some cases.
+The core maintainers will decide which tests can be changed or removed.*

 1. Complete and refine the user documentation on revised API.
-1. Create tagged revision *revision-1-beta*.
+1. Create tagged revision *v1.0.0beta*.
 1. Obtain feedback from beta-testers.

 *Steps 2-4 are executed in parallel.*